Zachary A. Ives

-In 2008, the American Civil Liberties Union of New Mexico named Zach a cooperating attorney of the year for his work in a variety of different types of civil rights cases.
+Zach has been recognized as a cooperating lawyer of the year for the American Civil Liberties Union of New Mexico.
 He seeks compensation for the victims of police misconduct, fights to protect his clients’ rights to freely exercise their religion and to freely express their ideas, and works to improve jail conditions through class action litigation.
-He has also represented employees who have suffered unlawful discrimination and retaliation.

 - $720,000 jury verdict for innocent client arrested and prosecuted for DWI